 - Use the same route of administration (for instance, oral, topical, or injectable).

 - The HPRA's review process also ensures that generic medications perform the same way in the human body and have the same intended use as the name brand medication.
-Healthcare professionals and consumers can be assured that HPRA-approved generic products have met the same rigid manufacturing standards as the innovator drug.
-In addition, HPRA inspects facilities to make certain the generic manufacturing, packaging, and testing sites pass the same quality standards as those of brand-name drugs.
+Healthcare professionals and consumers can be assured that HPRA-approved generic products have met the same rigid manufacturing standards as the innovator medicine.
+In addition, HPRA inspects facilities to make certain the generic manufacturing, packaging, and testing sites pass the same quality standards as those of brand-name medicines.

 Ireland introduced compulsory generic substitution in 2013 with the aim to “ensure value for money in the supply of medicines” so that “lower prices are paid for these medicines resulting in further savings to both taxpayers and patients”.2 Since then healthcare professionals and patients more readily accept generic medicines as a safe, effective and less expensive alternative to a branded product.

 Moreover, according to Medicines for Ireland - the country’s pharmaceutical industry association - generic medicine usage in the country was at 11% in 2013 and in 2018 that figure increased to 58%, saving the Irish healthcare system an estimated €1.6 billion in medicines spend.3

 Branded generics are generic medicines that have been given a different brand name than the reference product.

 Mylan markets branded generic prescription medicines in Ireland after approval by the appropriate health authorities.